flyfirstmars/spring-ai-workshop/docs/session-01.md

 ### 1.1 What an LLM Is

-An LLM is a pre-trained pattern-matching model that generates text, audio, or structured data by predicting the next token in a sequence.[^1] Think of it as a well-read travel expert: it synthesises personalised answers from patterns it absorbed during training rather than looking up exact facts.
+An LLM is a pre-trained pattern-matching model that generates text, audio, or structured data by predicting the next token in a sequence.[^1] It synthesises personalised answers from patterns it absorbed during training rather than looking up exact facts.

 Key characteristics:

-- **Not a database** – no built-in lookups for real-time or private data.
+- Not a database: no built-in lookups for real-time or private data.
-- **Probabilistic** – temperature and sampling parameters influence creativity versus determinism.
+- Probabilistic nature: temperature and sampling parameters influence creativity versus determinism.
-- **Context-aware** – the model only “remembers” the tokens you send in the current request.
+- Context-aware operation: the model only “remembers” the tokens you send in the current request.
-- **Stateless** – nothing persists across calls unless you resend it.
+- Stateless interaction: nothing persists across calls unless you resend it.

 ### 1.2 Token-by-Token Generation